Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 The D4 feels great; its sculpted body fits a man's hands far better than the plasticy D800, whose grip is just too tiny for comfort.

-Even if you don't need the insane frame rate or clairvoyant autofocus system that sets itself, the D4 has more controls on it to give portrait, nature and landscape shooters faster access to more controls so we can adjust our cameras more quickly.
+Even if you don't need the insane frame rate or clairvoyant autofocus system that sets itself, the D4 has more external controls to give portrait, nature and landscape shooters faster access so we can adjust our cameras more quickly.

 Forget the D800 if you're a working professional; the 16MP of the D4 is more than enough for anything.
-I usually set my D4 down to its medium (9MP, 3,696 x 2,456 pixel) resolution for just about everything to speed up my post processing.
+I usually set my D4 down to its medium (9MP, 3,696 x 2,456 pixel) resolution anyway to speed up my post processing.

 Nikon D4